-Airbnb offers last minute booking, which typically comes with an additional fee.
+Airbnb offers last minute booking, which typically comes at a higher price.

 Airbnb handles all bookings and payments.
 They have extensive payment options that include international banks and credit cards.

-Hosts have control of what kind of bookings they’ll take:
+Hosts have control of what kind of bookings they’ll take, including: